wasp-lang/wasp/waspc/README.md

 You don't have to be expert in Haskell to contribute or understand the code, since we don't use complicated Haskell features much -> most of the code is relatively simple and straight-forward, and we are happy to help with the part that is not.

-Main result of building the project is `wasp` executable (also reffered to as CLI), which is both Wasp compiler, CLI and Wasp project runner in one - one tool for everything Wasp-related.
+Main result of building the project is `wasp` executable (also referred to as CLI), which is both Wasp compiler, CLI and Wasp project runner in one - one tool for everything Wasp-related.

 `wasp` executable takes `.wasp` files and `ext/` dir as input and generates a web app from them.